Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 ## Installation

-Download the .zip and simply extract the contents into your Mods folder.
+Download the .zip and extract the contents into your Mods folder.

 ## Main Features